How to Sync Outlook Contacts to iPhone

 iTunes was once the place to go to sync Contacts from your computer to your iPhone.
 However, recent developments in Apple's ecosystem have since seen a shift from iTunes to iCloud.

-You can still use this method to sync your contacts for now, however you'll see a message that the feature has been depreciated and will no longer be available in future versions of iTunes.
+You can still use this method to sync your contacts for now.
+However, you'll see a message that the feature has been depreciated and will no longer be available in future versions of iTunes.
 For a future-proof way to sync your contacts (as recommended by Apple), skip to using iCloud.

 To sync contacts using iTunes, you'll first need to ensure that your contacts aren't already set to sync with iCloud.
-To do this, on your iPhone go to
+To do this, on your iPhone go to:

-The iPhone will ask if you'd like to keep contacts previously synced via iCloud on your iPhone, or delete them.
+You'll be prompted to choose whether to keep contacts previously synced via iCloud on your iPhone, or delete them.

 1. Open iTunes on your PC.